Taxation of international executives

 Non-refundable tax credits that may be claimed on a Canadian income tax return by a resident include (but are not limited to):

-Non-residents may only claim general tax credits for the following items, if relevant, unless 90% or more of their net income for the relevant calendar year is subject to Canadian income tax:
+Non-residents may only claim general tax credits for the following items, if relevant, unless 90 percent or more of their net income for the relevant calendar year is subject to Canadian income tax:

-This calculation assumes a married taxpayer resident in Ontario, Canada with two minor children whose three-year assignment begins 1 January 2016 and ends 31 December 2018.
-The taxpayer’s base salary is USD 160,000 and the calculation covers three calendar years.
+This calculation assumes a married taxpayer resident in Ontario, Canada with two minor children whose 3-year assignment begins 1 January 2016 and ends 31 December 2018.
+The taxpayer’s base salary is 160,000 US dollars (USD) and the calculation covers 3 calendar years

 |Company car benefit||6,000||6,000||6,000|